 Note (a) is self-explanatory.
 Note (b) refers the services of hire or loan, which we cover in VBOOKS9000.

-4. The role of the VAT Liability Team
+4. The role of the VAT Reliefs Team

-The VAT Liability Team in VAT Directorate is responsible for the development and maintenance of policy relating to supplies of books and other printed matter.
+The VAT Reliefs Team in VAT Directorate is responsible for the development and maintenance of policy relating to supplies of books and other printed matter.

 They review areas where policy needs to be determined or has not been clearly determined.
 We also defend appeals that challenge our policy or legislation, write and maintain notices and guidance, and provide technical advice to Ministerial teams on our policy areas that may be conveyed to Ministers.

 The VAT Advisory team is responsible for giving liability decisions on cases:

 - where there is a challenge to the law;